Eruption of Permanent teeth

-The Permanent teeth dissolve the roots of the Deciduous teeth with the help of cells called osteoclasts which dissolve the dentin and the pulp of the root and as the Permanent teeth erupt push the Deciduous teeth out of the alveolar bone sockets.
+The Permanent teeth dissolve the roots of the Deciduous teeth with the help of cells called osteoclasts.
+These cells dissolve the dentin and the pulp of the root in the primary teeth, as the Permanent teeth erupt push the Deciduous teeth out of the alveolar bone sockets.

 The sequence of eruption of the permanent teeth is different in the mandible and the maxilla, the change seen due to the canine.